rusben/dam-m6/docs/uf1/uf1nf3.md

 The example bellow contains all the features explained in this article: A List of `Museums` containing names, cities, permanent and special exhibitions with dates using `LocalDate` is stored in an `XML` file.

 ## Exercici MuseumJAXBComplete
-Implement `MuseumJAXBComplete.java` and all classes as necessary to produce the same xml file as below.
+Implement `MuseumJAXBComplete` with all the classes needed to produce the same `XML` file as below.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>